Discover the unique character and beauty of each Azorean island

 Island of Fajãs

-Known for its dramatic cliffs and coastal fajãs (flat lava terraces), and artisanal cheese.
+Known for its dramatic cliffs and coastal fajãs (flat lava terraces).

 9,000